 Stealth applicants are one of the best kept secrets in college admissions.
 In fact, stealth applicants are so off-the-radar that even the students don’t realize that they are a secret.

 What is a stealth applicant?

-According to Helen Williams, associate director for marketing & communications and admissions at Clark University, in Worcester, Mass., a stealth applicant is someone who applies without having direct contact with the Admissions Office.
+According to Helen Williams, associate director for marketing & communications and admissions at Clark University, in Worcester, Mass., a stealth applicant is someone who applies without having direct contact with the admissions office.
 With stealth applicants accounting for just under half of Clark’s applicant pool, she sees the phenomenon as on the rise.

 Kevin Williams, dean of admissions at Morehouse College in Atlanta, Ga., emphasizes the importance of the relationship between the applicant and the admissions committee: “At Morehouse, we take a very holistic approach in the evaluation of our applicants.
 The more we know about prospective students besides their academic profile, the better decisions we can make about our school being a good fit for that prospective student.”

 By tradition, applicants are expected to make themselves known during the college search process.
-Whether by completing a reply card, attending an open house or info session, going on a campus tour, requesting information through the college’s website, or speaking with alum, initiating a relationship with the college can make a difference.
+Whether by completing a reply card, attending an open house or info session, going on a campus tour, requesting information through the college’s website, or speaking with alumni, initiating a relationship with the college can make a difference.

-From web sites to YouTube videos to Facebook, there are many ways a prospective student can research, explore or vet colleges without making their identities known to the college.
+From websites to YouTube videos to Facebook, there are many ways a prospective student can research, explore or vet colleges without making their identities known to the college.
 For some students, this approach is intentional as a way to keep their names off mailing lists.

 Advice for the (Stealth) College-bound Teen

 Colleges want to enroll students who want to be there, and taking the time to be in touch through official channels can make a difference in determining the best fit.
 Even if you consider yourself a savvy researcher doing your homework, you may want to reach out on a more personal level and make your interest known.